 PureCloud groups organize people with similar traits.
-For example, users might share common skills, relationships, locations, or other information maintained in PureCloud.
+For example, users that share common skills, relationships, locations, or other information maintained in PureCloud.

 Groups can be work-related—or social.
 You can create groups for anything.
 Examples of groups include the following:

-- Subject Matter Experts (SMEs): You might have SMEs use groups so that they can let others in the organization know the most up-to-date information.
+- Subject Matter Experts (SMEs): You could have SMEs use groups so that they can let others in the organization know the most up-to-date information.

-- Projects: You might have groups related to projects so that the entire project team can remain abreast of updates related to specific projects.
+- Projects: You could have groups related to projects so that the entire project team can remain abreast of updates related to specific projects.

 - Locations: Groups can make sure that everyone in a specific place knows that there is free food in the break room.